henri/spb/README.md

 </p>

 This project is still in a [seedling stage](https://github.com/henri/spb/?tab=readme-ov-file#warning-disclaimer).
 If you find a bug please [start a discussion](https://github.com/henri/spb/discussions) or open an issue.
 SPB is free software, if you enjoy using SPB then share a link with friends.
 This way you and your friends enjoy the [benifits](https://github.com/henri/spb/?tab=readme-ov-file#raising_hand-why-is-spb-needed) of SPB together!
+True friends protect their friends from data spills.

 ### :floppy_disk: Installation
   1. [Confirm your operating system is supported and install dependicies](https://github.com/henri/spb/blob/main/README.md#triangular_flag_on_post-compatibility)